 Trauma experiences among incarcerated men and women are more prevalent than in the general population and are associated with increased recidivism and other mental and physical health problems.
-In two four-month randomized controlled trials conducted in Oregon, TM decreased trauma symptoms and psychological distress in both male and female prison inmates compared to control subjects (for further details, see 'Effective Rehabilitation of Offenders', page 36) [430-432].
+In two four-month randomized controlled trials conducted in Oregon, TM decreased trauma symptoms and psychological distress in both male and female prison inmates compared to control subjects (see page 37) [430-432].

-Work place studies have also found TM to be effective in reducing stress and enhancing resilience, with associated benefits for job performance and occupational health (see 'Improved Occupational Health and Job Performance', page 33).
+Workplace studies have also found TM to be effective in reducing stress and enhancing resilience, with associated benefits for job performance and occupational health (see page 35).